mongodb/terraform-provider-mongodbatlas/docs/resources/flex_cluster.md

 - `standard_srv` (String) Public connection string that you can use to connect to this flex cluster.
 This connection string uses the `mongodb+srv://` protocol.

 # Import
-Flex Cluster resource can be imported using the Project ID and Flex Cluster name, in the format `PROJECT_ID-FLEX_CLUSTER_NAME`, e.g.
+You can import the Flex Cluster resource by using the Project ID and Flex Cluster name, in the format `PROJECT_ID-FLEX_CLUSTER_NAME`.
+For example:
 ```
 $ terraform import mongodbatlas_flex_cluster.test 6117ac2fe2a3d04ed27a987v-yourFlexClusterName
 ```